Innoko National Wildlife Refuge

-Remote and isolated, even by Alaska standards, the 4.6 million acre Innoko National Wildlife Refuge is one of the most important waterfowl areas in Interior Alaska.
-More than half of the refuge is wetlands that provides critical nesting and molting habitat for thousands of geese, ducks, loons and swans.
+Remote and isolated, even by Alaska standards, the 4.6-million-acre Innoko National Wildlife Refuge is one of the most important waterfowl areas in Interior Alaska.
+More than half of the refuge are wetlands that provide critical nesting and molting habitat for thousands of geese, ducks, loons, and swans.

 Innoko is located in a transition zone between the forested taiga interior of Alaska and the treeless tundra of the Yukon-Kuskokwim Delta.
 Approximately half of the refuge consists of black spruce muskeg, wet meadows, and sedge or horsetail marshes set with innumerable lakes and ponds of varying size.
 The rest of the terrain is marked by hills, most of which are less than 1,000 feet in elevation.

-There are no roads, maintain trails or visitor facilities in Innoko National Wildlife Refuge.
+There are no roads, maintained trails, or visitor facilities in Innoko National Wildlife Refuge.
+Backcountry camping is permitted.

 Innoko National Wildlife Refuge is not accessible by car.
-The majority of access is by small airplanes equipped for water landings during spring, summer and fall.
-Winter access is by small ski planes, snowmobile or sled dogs when ice and snow conditions are sufficient.
+The majority of visitors access the refuge by floatplane in the summer and ski plane or snowmobile in the winter.
 Due to its extremely remote and isolated location, access to the refuge by watercraft is, in most cases, not practical due to excessive distances and river conditions.
 Watercraft transportable by small aircraft, such as inflatable rafts and folding kayaks, can be used for transportation within the refuge.

-For more information or a list of air charter operators and outfitters contact the Innoko National Wildlife Refuge
+For more information, visit the Innoko National Wildlife Refuge website.

 Local Climate & Weather

 For Alaska's day-to-day weather, it’s best to plan for a bit of everything.
 Learn more about weather in this area.